Apple Crisp Cheesecake Bars

 2. Prepare an 8×8 baking dish by placing parchment paper on the bottom and up the sides for easy removal.
 Or thinly spread coconut oil along the sides and bottom.

-3. To a food processor, add pecans, dates, 1 teaspoon of cinnamon and a pinch of salt.
+3. To a food processor, add pecans, butter, honey, 1 teaspoon of cinnamon and a pinch of salt.
 Blend or pulse until the mixture is finely chopped.
 (It should be like crumbs but when you pick it up, it will stick together.)

 4. Evenly press pecan mixture on the bottom of prepared baking sheet.

-5. In a medium bowl, add cream cheese, Greek yogurt, egg, 1/3 cup maple syrup, vanilla extract and lemon juice.
+5. In a medium bowl, add cream cheese, Greek yogurt, eggs, 1/2 cup maple syrup, vanilla extract and lemon juice.
 Using a hand mixer, mix until everything is smooth, creamy and there are no lumps.
 Pour the mixture over the pecan crust.
 Evenly spread using a spatula.

-6. Place 8×8 baking dish in oven and bake for 30 minutes.
+6. Place 8×8 baking dish in oven and bake for 50-60 minutes or until cheesecake has set. (the center will be a little jiggly)

 7. Remove from oven and let sit.